asael697/varstan/README.md

 #>
 ```

-### Case suty: Analyzing the monthly live birth in U.S. an example
+### Case study: Analyzing the monthly live birth in U.S. an example

 As an example, we provide a time series modeling for the monthly live
 births in the United States 1948-1979, published by *Stoffer2019*.
 In